 Editing VM CPUs and RAM

-Virtual machine hardware settings determine the amount of Metered RAM and storage that the VM consumes—larger VMs consume more Metered RAM and storage space.
-For information about how Metered RAM and storage are calculated, see How usage is calculated.
+Virtual machine hardware settings determine the amount of Metered RAM and CPU capacity that the VM consumes—larger VMs consume more Metered RAM and CPU capacity.
+For information about how Metered RAM and CPU capacity are calculated, see How usage is calculated.

 To edit the VM CPU and RAM settings